joannadiong/CausalTx/slides/slides.md

 # Paper 1.

-Being explicit about scientific aims to quantify causal effects, even when using observational data, improves study design by helping to
+Being explicit about scientific aims, even when using observational data, improves study design by helping to

-* specify an exact research question (e.g. exposure, dose, frequency, population, etc.)
+* specify the exact causal effect of a research question (e.g. exposure, dose, frequency, population, etc.), which guides the analysis
 * better adjust for confounding, the distorted association between variables, using subject-matter knowledge and a plausible causal structure

-Even if there's no guarantee a causal model is correctly specified, it's only possible to have an informed scientific discussion by being explicit that the research aim is causal.
+Even if there's no guarantee a causal model includes all confounders, "we can [only] have an informed scientific discussion ... if we first acknowledge the causal goal of the analysis."

 # Discussion

 Comments or clarifications?

-Discussion:

-1. Does anyone disagree with Hernán (e.g. do you think using 'association'/'correlation'/'link' words are better)?
+Does anyone disagree with Hernán (e.g. do you think using 'association'/'correlation'/'link' words are better)?
 Why?

-2. How are RCTs imperfect, and how are these limitations overcome?
+How are RCTs imperfect, and how are these limitations overcome?

-3. How else are observational data limited at allowing causal inference?
+How else are observational data limited at allowing causal inference?
 Do these problems only affect observational studies?

 <!--
 # Paper 2.
 Lipsky AM, Greenland S. Causal directed acyclic graphs.